Shatterstar: Powers and abilities

-He is an excellent military strategist and has had extensive training in many forms of the martial arts and interpersonal combat of Mojoworld; in particular, he is a master swordsman.
+He is an excellent military strategist and has had extensive training in many forms of martial arts and interpersonal combat of Mojoworld; in particular, he is a master swordsman.
 His bones are hollow, making him far lighter than he looks and further increasing his athletic and acrobatic skills.
 He also has enhanced learning capabilities, being able to quickly learn and master languages and technology.
 He customarily wields two single-edged swords with spiked hand-guards and on occasion carries other weaponry as well.
 Shatterstar is able to regenerate damaged or destroyed tissue much faster than an ordinary human.
 Injuries such as slashes and stabbings heal completely within a matter of hours.
 Additionally, he possesses the ability to shift his internal organs within his body, lessening the chances of serious wounds that get through his body armor.
-He has also been mentioned as having a lack of white blood cells, and DNA identical to his former teammate and father, Longshot.

-He also has the mutant ability to control frequencies of electricity, which he can use to generate powerful bioelectric vibratory shockwaves, and can even channel bioelectric charges through his metallic blade weaponry; he rarely uses this power as it tends to exhaust him, but once used it as a surprise attack/secret technique to apparently kill Reaper of the MLF.
+He also has the mutant ability to control frequencies of electricity, which he can use to generate bioelectric vibratory shockwaves, and can even channel bioelectric charges through his metallic blade weaponry; he rarely uses this power as it tends to exhaust him, but once used it as a surprise attack/secret technique to apparently kill Reaper.

-After Shatterstar returned from the Mojoverse, he demonstrated the ability to open an "X" shaped portal capable of teleporting individuals to their desired locations.
-This ability requires another individual to serve as the "focus," picturing the destination.
+After Shatterstar returned from the Mojoverse, he demonstrated the ability to open an X-shaped portal capable of teleporting individuals to their desired locations.
+This ability requires another individual to serve as the "focus", picturing the destination.
 Creating such portals generates enough energy that it must be done outside, otherwise risking significant damage to any structure within which they are built.
 Shatterstar also requires a minimum of three to four hours to recharge between portal creation and since it requires his own energies.
 This ability is not actually artificial but merely another aspect of his ability to channel his energies through his swords.
 Should his concentration be interrupted while an individual or object is partway through, those parts will be severed, ending up in the separate locations, the destination and the starting point of the portal.
-During the Shatterstar miniseries of 2018 this was partially clarified in that his bioelectric powers are only the means to his teleportation capabilities and teleportation is actually his primary mutation.
-It was shown that he is able to use his hands to open portals, and does not need either his swords nor an actual other person as anchor if he wants to open a portal to where he already has been (using instead the memory of smell and sight) and he is able to traverse dimensions as well as interstellar distances, but not travel through time by himself.
+The Shatterstar miniseries clarifies that his bioelectric powers are only the means to his teleportation capabilities and teleportation is actually his primary mutation.
+It was shown that he is able to use his hands to open portals, and does not need either his swords nor an actual other person as anchor if he wants to open a portal to where he already has been, and he is able to traverse dimensions as well as interstellar distances.